ArchipelagoMW/Archipelago/worlds/sm64ex/docs/en_Super Mario 64.md

 ## Which items can be in another player's world?
 Any of the 120 Stars, and the two Caste Keys.
 Additionally, Cap Switches are also considered "Items" and the "!"-Boxes will only be active when someone collects the corresponding Cap Switch Item.
+In total, there are **135 items** to find.

 ## What does another world's item look like in SM64EX?
 The Items are visually unchanged, though after collecting a Message will pop up to inform you what you collected,